-These 3 Solar Eclipse Doomsday Theories Will Put You In The Spirit For Monday's Eclipse
+These 3 Solar Eclipse Doomsday Theories Will Make This Monday Extra Creepy

 For most of us, the upcoming solar eclipse on Aug.
 21 is a good thing — an exciting thing, something to look forward to and make special plans for.
 The concept of a nationwide sky show that brings everyone outside to witness a natural phenomena together is something that's really special and fortuitous.
 But historically, for a lot of people, the eclipse has represented something much more sinister; in fact, even present-day humans have come up with some solar eclipse doomsday theories that are guaranteed to give you the creeps come Monday.